Latest Updates

 - Removable Extension Wand: It provides versatility to these vacuums.

-- HEPA filtration and seal: Keeps dust and allergen inside the bin.
+- HEPA filtration and seal: Keeps dust and allergens inside the bin.

 - Digital Motor: It spins at around 125,000 rpm.